hacdias/hacdias.com/content/posts/2025/05/29/revisiting-llms-for-code-development/index.md

 ---
 title: Revisiting LLMs for Code Development
 date: 2025-05-29T17:09:10.288881214+02:00
-categories:
-  - writings
 location:
-  country: Netherlands
   latitude: 51.4459
+  longitude: 5.46156
   locality: Eindhoven
-  longitude: 5.46156
   region: North Brabant
+  country: Netherlands
+categories:
+  - writings
 syndication:
   - https://fosstodon.org/@hacdias/114591750868199511
   - https://bsky.app/profile/hacdias.com/post/3lqcyr7bytn23
   - https://news.indieweb.org/en
 tags:
-  - Artificial Intelligence
+  - artificial intelligence
-  - Machine Learning
+  - machine learning
-  - Tool
+  - tool
 ---

 Last September, I decided to finally give my shot at LLMs for code development.
 At that point, I had barely used any of the most known LLMs for a serious reason.
 It's not nine months later, and a lot has changed.
 With all of the news about Claude 4 and considering I have a work ChatGPT subscription, I decided to give LLMs another try.